SplineSketch: Even More Accurate Quantiles with Error Guarantees: Introduction

-The core of our approach is in maintaining a subdivision of the input range into \emph{buckets} in a way that better adapts to the input distribution.
+The core of our approach is to maintain a subdivision of the input range into \emph{buckets} in a way that adapts well to the input distribution.
 Namely, SplineSketch consists of thresholds $\tau_1, \cdots, \tau_k$ and then $(\tau_{i-1}, \tau_i]$ is the $i$-th bucket, with $\tau_0 = -\infty$.
 For each bucket, we store a counter $b_i$ that represents an approximate number of items that lie in $(\tau_{i-1}, \tau_i]$; we refer to $b_i$ as the \emph{size} of the bucket $i$.
-Furthermore, we use cubic spline interpolation in order to answer queries more accurately in practice; see Fig.~\ref{fig:sketch} for an illustration.
+Furthermore, we use cubic spline interpolation in order to answer queries accurately in practice; see Figure~\ref{fig:sketch} for an illustration.

 \paragraph{Answering queries using cubic splines.} The estimated rank of any threshold $\tau_i$ is $\sum_{j=1}^i b_i$.
-It is however not clear how to answer rank queries that are not at one of the bucket boundaries $\tau_i$.
+However, it is not clear what is the best way of answering rank queries that are not at one of the bucket boundaries $\tau_i$.
 Most of the previous work would just instead query the closest value $\tau_j$ and return that as the answer, or perform a linear interpolation.
-However, we seek to do better than that, using more advanced interpolation methods, namely the piecewise cubic Hermite interpolating polynomial (PCHIP) interpolation~\cite{fritsch.butland:1984:siamj.sci.andstat.comput., fritsch1980monotone}.
-Specifically, if we are querying $x$, such that $\tau_i < x < \tau_{i+1}$, we estimate the ranks $\hat{r}_{i-1}, \cdots, \hat{r}_{i+2}$ of $\tau_{i-1}, \cdots, \tau_{i+2}$, then compute the PCHIP interpolation in order to interpolate between $\hat{r}_{i}$ and $\hat{r}_{i+1}$, and evaluate this polynomial at $x$, which is our estimate.
+However, we seek to do better than that, using more advanced interpolation methods, namely the piecewise cubic Hermite interpolating polynomial (PCHIP)~\cite{fritsch.butland:1984:siamj.sci.andstat.comput., fritsch1980monotone}.
+Specifically, if we are querying $x$, such that $\tau_i < x < \tau_{i+1}$, we estimate the ranks $\hat{r}_{i-1}, \cdots, \hat{r}_{i+2}$ of $\tau_{i-1}, \cdots, \tau_{i+2}$, then compute the PCHIP in order to interpolate between $\hat{r}_{i}$ and $\hat{r}_{i+1}$, and evaluate this polynomial at $x$, which gives the estimate that SplineSketch returns.